jguerena15/GeniusTest/README.md

 4. Set 'const fileName = <Name of file to be appended to -unique-words.txt' (no spaces)
 5. Run the project.

+You might have to generate your own token i'm not sure.

 It can't always find the artist-id of the artist you're searching for (for ex. with Thursday).

 It's pretty damn slow (the Bieber one took like 5 minutes for ~500 songs).
 I threw this together so it's not organized or optimized or anything like that but it's a proof of concept.